 Things to see not far from Puerto Vallarta, Mexico

-Activities in Puerto Vallarta, Mexico in the winter
+Activities in Puerto Vallarta, Mexico in the fall, winter, or spring

 Shopping in the Puerto Vallarta region during the winter is available in plazas, malls, and roadside stalls in shopping districts.
 There are numerous collections of art, sculptures, fabrics, and more available for purchase which would make the perfect gift or souvenir to take home with you.
 Many of the shops and shopping areas are surrounded by restaurants.
 After taking a break from shopping, you can proceed to any of the fine dining establishments or enjoy a meal from a roadside food stall.
 Some of the best seafood can be found here and ingredients are fresh from the ocean.